DanielJerolm/gpcc/README.md

 $ vscode .
 ```

-GPCC uses separate build-folders for the _productive_ environment, for the _unittest_ environment, and for the _unittest_ environment with UBSan.
+GPCC uses separate build-folders for the _productive_ environment and for the different configurations of the _unittest_ environment.
 During CMake initialization of a build-folder, a file `compile_commands.json` will be created in the build-folder.
 The file is required by Intellisense to understand the code.

 In the previous chapters, the CMake initialization of the build-folders has been accomplished via the shell-scripts in the scripts-folder.
 A subset of the scripts can be invoked via vscode tasks.
-With the vscode settings supplied with GPCC, you can build the _productive_ environment and the _unittest_ environment _without_ UBSan from within vscode.
+With the vscode settings supplied with GPCC, you can build the productive library and the unittest executable from within vscode.

 Let's configure the build folders.
 Run the following tasks:
-- Main menue: Terminal --> Run Task... --> CMake configure: Native Linux productive (release)
+- Main menue: Terminal --> Run Task... --> CMake configure: Productive (release)
-- Main menue: Terminal --> Run Task... --> CMake configure: Native Linux unittest (debug)
+- Main menue: Terminal --> Run Task... --> CMake configure: Unittest (debug)

 Now open a file, e.g. `src/cli/CLI.cpp`.

-In the bottom right of the vscode window there should be a bell and a label `Linux-Productive` or `Linux-Unittest`.
+In the bottom right of the vscode window there should be a bell and a label `Linux-x64-Productive` or `Linux-x64-Unittest`.
 The label is only visible, if a cpp- or hpp-file is currently open.
 For instance it will vanish, if you open this markdown file you are currently reading.

 The label indicates the currently active _C/C++ configuration_.
 If you click on the label, then a menue appears at the top of the vscode window and you can select the configuration.
-By changing between `Linux-Productive` or `Linux-Unittest` Intellisense instantly switches between the _productive_ environment and the _unittest_ environment _without_ UBSan.
+By changing between `Linux-x64-Productive` and `Linux-x64-Unittest` Intellisense instantly switches between the build folders and also between the _productive_ environment and the _unittest_ environment.
 In both environments #defines and include-paths may differ and thus Intellisense will evaluate preprocessor directives and #includes differently.

 For now, you should not see any entries in the "problems window" and there should be no errors highlighted in the code.